abap2UI5/docs/docs/resources/who_uses.md

 <br>

-_How to Extend this Page?_

-_Simply send us an email at <contact@abap2UI5.org> or contribute directly yourself: fork the repository, navigate to this file, fill in your company, project, or activity information in the relevant section, and submit a PR._
+_How to Extend this Page?
+Simply send us an email at <contact@abap2UI5.org> or contribute directly yourself._

 ❤️ Thank you for being a part of the abap2UI5 community!